 This program provides a credit to taxpayers ages 65+ who own or rent residential property in Massachusetts.
-The credit equals the amount by which their real estate tax payments, or 25 percent of their rent constituting such a payment, exceeds 10 percent of their total income.
+The credit equals the amount by which their property tax payments (and half of their water and sewer expense), or 25 percent of their rent constituting such a payment, exceeds 10 percent of their total income.
 The maximum credit is \$1,070.
 The amount of the credit is subject to limitations based on the taxpayer's total income and the assessed value of the real estate (see Appendix A).
 This program costs the state about \$70 million per year.